-- Car dealers must assign a program coordinator to be responsible for overseeing compliance of the rule.
+Appointment of a Program Coordinator: Car dealers must designate an individual responsible for overseeing compliance with the rule.

-- Car dealers must update, maintain, and train in relation to its information security program.
+Continuous Maintenance and Training: Car dealers must regularly update, maintain, and provide training in relation to their information security program.

 These new regulations necessitate both financial and time investments to achieve compliance.
 Car dealers can either opt to engage a third-party expert to alleviate this burden or build in-house expertise, with the latter generally being more costly.